zeroc-ice/ice/matlab/README.md

 ## Source Build

-The remainder of this describes how to build and use Ice for MATLAB from source.
+The remainder of this document describes how to build and use Ice for MATLAB from source.

 ### Prerequisites